yearn/yearn-devdocs/docs/partners/introduction.md

 # Example Partner Profit Sharing Case

-Here is an example case of how yearn would share profits with a partner, the values won't match production ones but it helps to understand the entire flow:
+Here is an example of how yearn would share profits with a partner (please note the values listed do not match what is in production.
+These values are meant to help partners understand the process):

 Let's say a partner protocol contributes to Yearn DAI vault during a year with: